 Middle school faith formation offers opportunities to foster personal relationships with Jesus Christ in ways that best relate to 5th-8th grade youth.
 This ministry is relational in nature, as teens are beginning to understand, question, and take ownership of their faith.
 There are a variety of activities available for participation, including: faith formation, retreats, mission trips, social events, fundraisers, open youth center, & First Priority at their school.

 Special Note: We are currently working to fill the role of Middle School Ministry Coordinator.
 During the interim, we have members of our staff who are passionate about youth ministry, able to take on many of the responsibilities included in this role.
 Please understand that some events, trips, etc. may not be available until the position is filled.
-If you have any questions, please reach out to Teesie (5th & 6th) or Makenzie (7th & 8th Confirmation prep).
+If you have any questions, please reach out to Tony (5th & 6th) or Makenzie (7th & 8th Confirmation prep).

 5th & 6th Grade